 A maximum of three people will be allowed in the customer service area at a time.

-Those with appointments should wait in their vehicle until called to limit congestion and must maintain physical distancing of 6 feet in the customer service area.
+Those with appointments should call 406-258-4780 from outside the clerk’s office while maintaining a 6-foot distance from others.
+Once admitted they must maintain physical distancing of 6 feet in the customer service area.
 Tape markings on the floor will indicate 6-foot distancing.

-A cloth face covering is strongly encouraged for all customers.
+A cloth face covering is required for all customers.
 Disposable masks available upon request.

 Hand sanitizer will be available for customers, and staff will wipe down pens, counters and other items between customers.